ollix/makegyp/README.md

         return 0;
     }

-Your GYP file should look something like this:
+Write a GYP file for your test problem like this:

     {
         "target_defaults": {